 Show All Answers

-For more information, including directions on how to apply and visitor parking, visit our CPRA page here.
+For more information, including directions on how to apply and visitor parking, visit our CPRA page.

-Monthly parking is available at four decks and several lots located in the downtown area including the following.
+Monthly parking is available at five decks and several lots located in the downtown area for Durham residents and regular commuters.

 It depends upon the time of the event.
 If the special event is staffed outside of your access hours, you will be required to pay the special event rate.

-No, full signs are placed out to ensure that monthly parkers are able to park in the garages once the transient threshold is reached.
-Signs are removed once the threshold drops.
+"Full" signs are visibly placed to help ensure that monthly parkers are able to park in the garages once the transient threshold is reached.
+These signs are removed once the threshold drops.

 Though we do our best to ensure that parking is always available, we cannot guarantee spaces for customers with unreserved parking permits.
 Unreserved spaces are available on a first come, first service available space basis.